 There are many individuals that shy away from smiling because when they do, they are showing more of their gums than they would like.
 Botox injections can help with a “gummy” smile.
 The injection is placed in the upper lip to allow it to relax and cover more of the gums when a person smiles.

 5. TMJ Treatment

 TMJ or Temporomandibular joint pain is located in the jaw and can be extremely painful.
-Many patients have experienced temporary relief with Botox injections.
-The shoots are given around the forehead and jaw muscles but will need to be repeated several weeks later as the effect may wear off.
+However, many patients have experienced temporary relief with Botox for TMJ and would recommend that others consider this procedure too.
+It works by administering shots around the forehead and jaw muscles but may need to be repeated several weeks later as the effects wear off.

 6. Extreme Sweating